discoproject/disco/doc/start/install.rst

  * Disco users start Disco jobs in Python scripts.
  * Jobs requests are sent over HTTP to the master.
  * Master is an Erlang process that receives requests over HTTP.
- * Master launches another Erlang process, worker supervisor, on each node over SSH.
+ * Master launches another Erlang process, the worker supervisor, on each node over SSH.
  * Worker supervisors run Disco jobs as Python processes.